protojour/migrado/README.md

       - title
       - isbn

   authors:
-    # Note, you do not actually need to specify an object schema,
+    # Note: you do not actually need to specify an object schema,
-    # but they can be used with ArangoDB's built-in validation using the
+    # but the schema can be used with ArangoDB's native validation
-    # -v/--validation option
+    # using the -v/--validation option

 edge_collections: